yellowsink/emitkit/README.md

 This is useful to prevent infinite loops in some cases, but usually should be left true as the whole point of AuxVisitor is leaving internal routing intact.

-## String interop

-Sometimes building an AST is just *time-consuming*, and you want a better way.

-EmitKit exports the `astIfy` function that lets you just write JS instead.

-There's also `stringify` if you want to get the string of an ast easily.